MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/set-up-cost-sales-rates-expenses.md

 To set up cost and sales rates for transaction categories, complete the following steps.

-1. Create a price list based on the price list header.
+1. From Sales->Customers->Price Lists, click on '+ New' to create a new price list.
 2. On the **Category Prices**, on the subgrid menu, select **+ New Category Price**.
 3. On the **Quick Create** page, enter the transaction category and unit that you are creating the new price for.